Samuelemil/pubSTAT/README.md

 ## Get started
 The basic idea is to make scripts that does the statistical analysis and then published these using MATLAB publish.
-So, if you have stored you data in a table called "tbl" and you want to get summery statics, make a script called 'yourScript.m':
+So, if you have stored you data in a table called "tbl" and you want to get summery statics, make a script called 'yourScript.m' including the code below:
 ```
 result_table=summeryTable(tbl);
  plotTable(result_table)